particle-iot/docs/src/content/reference/device-os/firmware.md

 ## TCPClient

 Creates a client which can connect to a specified internet IP address and port (defined in the `client.connect()` function).

+{{#if has-mesh}}
+The TCPClient can only be used on mesh gateway, including the Argon, Boron, and the Xenon when used in an Ethernet shield.
+The Thread mesh network does not support TCP across the mesh network; it only supports UDP from nodes that are only on mesh.
+{{/if}}

 ```C++
 // SYNTAX